-The In-Market Representative will assist U.S. food companies to determine competing and similar products that are being sold in the overseas market.
-The store check report will be based on visits to at least three different supermarkets in a major city in the market.
+The In-Market Representative will assist U.S. food companies to determine whether products similar to theirs are being sold in the overseas market.

+The retail audit report will be based on visits to at least three different supermarkets in a major city in the market.
+A foodservice audit report will be based on observations of the foodservice landscape in a major city in the market.
 If the product is new-to-market and there are no competitive brands, then information should be reported on a product(s) that could be considered a close competitor to the item of interest.
 Retail outlets selected for this research should be able to provide the U.S. exporter with a view of a wide range of the major brands in the market.

-The types of information that are reported in the store check analysis are:
+The types of information that are reported in the audit analysis are:

 - Type of product

-- Competitive brands
+- Competitive brands or products

 - Flavors

-- Package types and sizes
+- Package types and sizes or foodservice formats

-- Shelf space (number of facings)
+- Shelf space (number of facings) for retail products

 - Regular prices in U.S. dollars and any special price offerings, if any

 - Countries of origin

 - Names of Importers/Distributors